stevenabaco/stevenabaco/README.md

 <p>I'm an aspiring Full-Stack Web Developer.  </p>
 <p>This is where I collaborate with fellow developers.</p>
+<p>It's also where I share my projects I'm working on or completed</p>

 ### MORE ABOUT ME
 - 🔭 - I’m an aspiring Full Stack Web Developer.
 Formerly a Construction Project Manager ❗